Looking for an online solution to support you with compliance for AML (anti-money laundering) and CFT (Countering the Financing of Terrorism)?

 - You are in wealth management or finance, trading, or investment banking.

 SumSub is designed to help you enhance your risk mitigation strategy – especially when it comes to observing compliance guidelines.
 To do so, the company relies on powerful tools to check databases along with 5M articles in 200 countries for adverse media coverage.

-Their key clients include Hyundai, BlaBlaCar and Flippa, amongst others.
+Their key clients include Hyundai, BlaBlaCar and Flippa, among others.
 As for features, it offers all the document verification, watchlists, PEPs and adverse media checks you need.
 Their unique selling point is probably that they combine it with legal advice, provided by their team of fintech, regtech and compliance experts.

 - Compliance consultancy: SumSub is one of the rare companies on this list that offers legal advice as well as the tools to implement better compliance.

-- Transparent pricing: you get a free trial and clear pricing based on the number of verifications you need.
+- Transparent pricing: You get a free trial and clear pricing based on the number of verifications you need.